-As in the Product Overview page, breakdown of the issues by Severity and Value provides the main context to for the testing results.
+As in the Product Overview page, breakdown of the issues by Severity, Value and Priority provides the main context to for the testing results.

 The Coverage section enables a deeper observation of the collected results based on technology and location.

 - Coverage by Technology offers the distribution of results by the Operating Systems issues were reported against.
 To drill even deeper, hover over the Operating Systems (OS) – mobile OSs will be sliced by device and OS version, and desktop OSs will ve slices by web browser and OS version.

 - Coverage by Location offers a map view highlighting the distribution of results based on the tester country issues were reported from.
 You may zoom the map in and out and drag it to focus on interest areas.